 All applications for postponement of cases before they have commenced must be made in open court.
 (The same applies to the postponement or adjournment of cases after they have commenced.)
 The prosecutor or X or his legal representative must explain to the court why a postponement or further remand is being sought.
 The court must be satisfied that the reason provided is a genuine one and that the postponement is necessary.
 The reasons for the postponement must be recorded.
 Where there is doubt about the genuineness of the reason for the requested postponement, the matter can be stood down and, if necessary, the matter can be referred to the Senior Public Prosecutor or to the senior prosecutor at the station.
 For more detailed instructions on how magistrates should deal with applications for postponement, see Appendix.

 This procedure ensures that there is a written record of who applied for the postponement and why.
 This will be important in the event of questions later being raised as to undue delay in the completion of the trial and who was responsible for the delay.
 Disputes can arise months later between the defence and prosecution as to who was to blame for the delay in finalising the case.
 These disputes can be easily resolved by checking the record of the case.
-This will ensure that accuseds do not escape proper punishment where they are in fact responsible for the delay and not the State as alleged.
+This will ensure that accused persons do not escape proper punishment where they are in fact responsible for the delay and not the State as alleged.

 In Martin v A-G & Ors S-53-93 the State applied to remand applicant on a charge under the Prevention of Corruption Act.
 The defence argued that the facts alleged did not disclose an offence, therefore that a remand was in violation of the Constitution, and asked for the matter to be referred to the Supreme Court.
 The magistrate considered the matter and held that the essential elements of the offence were alleged, and refused to refer the matter because it was frivolous and vexatious.
 Applicant applied to the Supreme Court under s 24(1) of the Constitution.